kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 		- They think it's their only chance at survival.
 He told them it wasn't, to die with a purpose and take up a blade.
 Rita left to find Sally.
 The other two didn't.
 	- I asked about Althea, one of them spoke up, she was imprisoned with her but was moved to the temple a few days ago.
 	- We went back to the temple grounds, one of the secomortis plague victims still there called out and alerted them, I shot him through the throat.
 	- The beastmen called out, offered a parley to meet with their leader.
 His follower swore on his god that they will be nonviolent.
+He said enter and go to the basement.
+		- Gregor.
+The other beastment don't have names.
+		- We lied and sent them north to look for more recruits.
+		- Bulky guard at the door is a beastman, trying to wear armor, a statue.